ahmadruslandia-cloud/Quickstart-and-Comparison-Javascript-Framework/README.md

 ## Description

 After acquiring a foundational understanding of JavaScript, learners are often confronted with the complexity of the broader JavaScript ecosystem.
 This complexity arises from the wide array of frameworks and libraries available for modern web development.
-Among these, React JS, Angular, and Vue JS stand out as the most widely adopted and influential frameworks in both academic and industry contexts.
+Among these, React JS, Angular, and Vue JS stand out as the most widely adopted and influential frameworks in industry.

 This repository aims to provide a conceptual introduction to these three frameworks, accompanied by a comprehensive comparative analysis based on various technical and practical criteria.
 Through this overview, learners are expected to gain a solid foundational understanding that can serve as a basis for selecting appropriate learning resources and pursuing more advanced, focused studies aligned with their interests and professional goals.